Tougaloo College

 ROI Score: 7/100 · Poor Value

-Tougaloo College scores 7 (Poor Value) -- the lowest CampusROI score in this batch and among the lowest in the entire database.
+Tougaloo College scores 7 (Poor Value) - the lowest CampusROI score in our dataset and among the lowest in the entire database.
 Every metric signals severe financial distress for enrolled students.
 Median 6-year earnings are $25,300.
-The payback period is coded as 999 -- Scorecard cannot identify a finite payback at this earnings level and cost.
-The debt-to-earnings ratio is 1.188 -- median debt ($30,046) exceeds median annual earnings.
+The payback period is coded as 999 - Scorecard cannot identify a finite payback at this earnings level and cost.
+The debt-to-earnings ratio is 1.188 - median debt ($30,046) exceeds median annual earnings.
 The three-year repayment rate of 50.5% means essentially half of borrowers are not reducing principal at three years.
-The completion rate is 33.1% -- fewer than one in three enrolled students graduates.
+The completion rate is 33.1% - fewer than one in three enrolled students graduates.
 Net price of $17,043 is higher than the $12,407 sticker tuition, indicating fees and non-tuition costs are substantial.
-The 62.7% Pell grant rate is among the highest in this dataset -- nearly two-thirds of enrolled students are from lower-income families who face the greatest financial harm from these outcomes.
+The 62.7% Pell grant rate is among the highest in this dataset - nearly two-thirds of enrolled students are from lower-income families who face the greatest financial harm from these outcomes.
 Tougaloo is a historically Black college (HBCU) in Mississippi with 639 students and 59.9% admission.
 Scorecard reports only one program: Sociology (13 graduates, F-grade, DTR 1.018, debt $42,875).
-The institutional significance of Tougaloo -- its HBCU mission, civil rights history, and role in Mississippi's Black educational history -- is real and not captured by Scorecard data.
+The institutional significance of Tougaloo - its HBCU mission, civil rights history, and role in Mississippi's Black educational history - is real and not captured by Scorecard data.

 The data raises concerns about Tougaloo College